Attitude Era: The original Divas

 The Sable character would eventually be transitioned into a heel, and soon after the relationship between the WWF and Mero would break down, with Mero filing a $110 million lawsuit, saying that the WWF had become increasingly "obscene, titillating, vulgar and unsafe", and alleged that she was asked to perform in lesbian storylines, as well as being requested to strip on live television.
 Sable's rise in popularity was repeated by Chyna, who would be featured in a more prominent role; in addition to being prominently featured in legitimate wrestling matches against both women and men, she would also be featured twice on the cover of Playboy, and her autobiography reached number one on The New York Times Best Seller list, the fourth by a wrestler to achieve the feat.
+Miss Kitty, who was Chyna's manager, notably flashed her breasts during Armageddon 1999, consenting to do in a WWF attempt to attract more 18-34-year-old males.

 Lita and Trish

 Lita made her WWF debut as a valet for Essa Rios on the February 13, 2000, episode of Sunday Night Heat, where Rios won the WWF Light Heavyweight Championship from Gillberg.
 During the match, Lita captured the attention of the fans and viewers by mimicking Rios' moves, notably the moonsault and hurricanrana.
 Lita eventually left Rios' side and allied with The Hardy Boyz, and the trio formed a stable known as Team Xtreme.
 As a member of Team Xtreme, Lita developed a more "alternative" image, and her popularity greatly increased.

-In June 2000, the trio began a storyline with T & A(Test and Albert), with Lita engaging in a rivalry with their manager, Trish Stratus.
+In June 2000, the trio began a storyline with T & A (Test and Albert), with Lita engaging in a rivalry with their manager, Trish Stratus.
 Lita also began a concurrent feud with WWF Women's Champion Stephanie McMahon, who was promoted at the time as being one of the biggest stars in the company.
 On the August 21, 2000 episode of Raw, Lita defeated McMahon for the Women's Championship, her first championship win.
 McMahon would later describe the moment as an "incredible privilege".
 In 2001, Stratus and McMahon took part in their own storyline revolving around Stephanie's father Vince; Stratus later noted that the female performers had moved from being on the side of storylines to being a "viable part of the program".